 A non-profit organization in Newport with about 1500 members raises funds for charity every year during Christmas.
 So no matter when you are visiting Newport during the holidays, you’ll want to check out the schedule of events.

-Many of these activities are free!
+Many of these winter activities are free!

-These are distinctively designed heated igloos offering a multisensory experience through music, activities, and signature drinks.
+These are distinctively designed heated igloos offering a multisensory experience through live music, activities, and signature drinks.
 And yes, they overlook the waterfront, making this one of the romantic things to do in Newport ri, too.